What does “ongaku” mean in Japanese?

 boku wa kanojo no ongaku ga totemo suki desu – 僕は彼女の音楽がとても好きです (ぼくはかのじょのおんがくがとてもすきです)

-I love her music very much.
+I love her music so much.

 Below are the new words used in the example sentence.